-Women who ask for information regarding BSE should be cautioned that it may lead to undue anxiety, as benign cysts are relatively common [92].
+Women who ask for information regarding BSE should be cautioned that it may lead to undue anxiety, as benign cysts are relatively common [90].
 It is important for women to know that they should not try to diagnose any changes discovered during BSE.
-There is no substitute for a practitioner's evaluation and further diagnostic tests, and it may be sensible to advise most (low-to-average-risk) patients against performing BSE, aside from noting breast changes (i.e., breast self-awareness) [92].
-In 2016, the USPSTF released updated recommendations on breast cancer screening, but did not update its 2009 recommendations for breast examination.
-The 2009 recommendations include no requirement for clinicians to teach women how to perform BSE [95; 97].
+There is no substitute for a practitioner's evaluation and further diagnostic tests, and it may be sensible to advise most (low-to-average-risk) patients against performing BSE, aside from noting breast changes (i.e., breast self-awareness) [90].
+In 2024, the USPSTF released updated recommendations on breast cancer screening, but did not update its 2009 recommendations for breast self-examination.
+The 2009 recommendations include no requirement for clinicians to teach women how to perform BSE, but support all patients being aware of changes in their bodies and discussing these changes with clinicians [93: 95].